If you write a function

 Because the inline version

-doesnt execute a C return
+of power2 doesnt execute a C return

 statement, it causes a harmless warning if you compile at warning